pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1497 Continue Application

+Today I continue working in my Java application to read CSV files into buffers inside a ZIP file, then with the buffer data create Spark Dataframe to perform data analytics and transformations, finally saving the result into a new CSV file.
+I am learning a little about Data Engineering because in my work most of the applications are ETL process.
+My goal is to use new technologies in these applications to refactor it.

 ### Day 1496 Java and Scala

 Today I learned how to unzip a ZIP file saving the data into buffers without use a IO disk operation to storage the data.